Kirkby Stephen: Yomp Mountain Challenge

 The Yomp Mountain Challenge started in 1983, is a 23 mile fell running and walking event following the River Eden’s watershed along the high ground on both sides of the neighbouring dale of Mallerstang, including Wild Boar Fell and the summit of nearby Nine Standards Rigg.
 Originally inspired by local business owner Peter Denby to honour the efforts of British troops in the Falkland Islands conflict with Argentina, the route was designed by local fell runner Richard Sewell and first walked by a small group of enthusiasts, which included Richard, Glyn Robinson, Ray Myers and a number of others, with Mr Denby in support.
 It was then adopted by the Rotary Club as an annual fund raising event and during the early years was strongly supported by team entries from both the regular British Army and the TA.
 It later became registered with the Fell Runners Association and whilst the June fell running calendar was already quite full, the Yomp has over the years attracted some top fell runners, with the long course record being held for many years by Sedbergh fell runner Paul Tuson.
-It has recently been re-started after a short hiatus and offers a number of other length races held over the same weekend.
+It has recently been taken on by a new volunteer team and offers a number of other length races held over the same weekend.
+It has grown into a multi-day outdoor festival centered at The Engine Shed in Pennine View Park, the classic "marathon" route is now slightly longer after this change.

-Railways
+Transport

 Kirkby Stephen West station, on the Settle–Carlisle line, is located over 1 mi south-west of the town.
 The line keeps to high ground, avoiding any descent into the valleys where possible.

 A second, older railway station is Kirkby Stephen East station at the southern edge of the town.
 Originally a large junction of the South Durham & Lancashire Union Railway and the Eden Valley Railway, the station was reopened by the Stainmore Railway Company in August 2011 as a heritage centre and operational railway representing the 1950s.
 It is open to visitors every weekend.

+Kirkby Stephen’s buses are run by Stagecoach in Cumbria.